-- Positive & Negative Space Reversal-visually switching back & forth between the positive & negative space.
-Positive space becomes negative & visa versa.
+- Positive & Negative Space Reversal: visually switching back and forth between the positive and negative space.
+Positive space becomes negative and visa versa.

-Supplies: 12×18 sheets of colored art paper, 9×12″ sheets of colored art paper, pencils, exacto knives, stick glue, gallon ziplock bags for cut pieces
+Supplies: 12×18 sheets of colored art paper, 9×12″ sheets of colored art paper, pencils, scissors, optional: exacto knives, stick glue, gallon ziplock bags for cut pieces

 - Students select 1 sheet each of 9×12″ & 12×18″ construction paper of contrasting colors.

 - On the 9×12″ sheet placed vertically, use a pencil to draw in designs-they must be full shapes, not just a single line.
 Some shapes can come from the edges as well. (this example shows the design on a white sheet of paper so you can see the design-it was actually drawn onto the turquoise paper).